History of Wrocław: German Empire

 Modern science flourished in the city, with a wide array of achievements in almost every department.
 During the German Empire, Breslau's scientists received four Nobel Prizes (plus two in literature).
 Above all, medical sciences were the flagship of academic research, where Breslau not only presented new theories but also new disciplines.
 Ferdinand Cohn, the director of the Institute of Plant Physiology, is considered a pioneer of bacteriology, while Albert Neisser, director of the Dermatology Clinic, discovered gonorrhoea, and Alois Alzheimer, professor at the university, discovered the Alzheimer disease.

 In the 1890s Breslau developed into a centre of Social Democracy in Germany.
 With one exception at least one member of the Silesian SPD was sent to the Reichstag in Berlin, among them several prominent socialists like Eduard Bernstein, the former secretary of Friedrich Engels.

 With the outbreak of World War I, Breslau's VI.
 Army Corps was sent to the western front to form the pivot of the Schlieffen plan, while the 1st Leibkürassiere saw action at the battle of the Marne before they were moved to the Eastern Front.
 The end of Germany's western offensive and the absence of the VI.
 Army Corps left Silesia and Breslau dangerously exposed.
 In 1914/15 the Russian army stopped only 80 km to the east of Breslau, which led to the evacuation of children and the erection of barbed-wire defenses.
 The Silesian Landwehr under General Remus von Woyrsch was rapidly deployed to face the Russian army, but German victories at the Masurian lakes and Gorlice soon eliminated this threat.

+During World War I, in 1914, a branch of the Organizacja Pomocy Legionom ("Legion Assistance Organization") operated in the city with the goal of gaining support and recruiting volunteers for the Polish Legion.
+The city was visited several times by Polish Legions envoys from the Austrian Partition of Poland.
+Three envoys were arrested by the Germans in November 1914 and deported to Austria, and the organization soon ended its activities in the city.
+During the war, the German government operated seven forced labour camps for Allied prisoners of war in the city.

 The population in the city suffered badly during the war.
 Food was rationed, and prices for potatoes or eggs skyrocketed by more than 200%, resulting in food riots.
 The "Turnip Winter" of 1916/17 left many on the verge of starvation.
 Food hoarding was decreed with capital punishment in the city.
 After four years of war, Breslau's trade had fallen by 66 per cent.
 More than 8,000 people died of tuberculosis, and the population dropped from 540,000 to 472,000.

 The end of World War I was followed by civil unrest and revolution in Germany.
 The garrison in Breslau mutinied in November, liberated convicts from jail, among them Rosa Luxemburg, looted shops and seized the offices of the Schlesische Zeitung, Breslau's biggest newspaper.
-When emperor Wilhelm II left the country the German Empire dissolved.
+When Emperor Wilhelm II left the country the German Empire dissolved.